-These are a special type of bit that can drill through plastic, tiles, glass, marble, and brick.
+These special bits can drill through plastic, tiles, glass, marble, and brick.
 They can also withstand high temperatures.

 19. Hammer Bit

-You use a hammer bit to create precise holes into concrete slabs when looking to determine the amount of humidity in a concrete slab.
+You use a hammer bit to create precise holes in concrete slabs when determining the amount of humidity in a concrete slab.

 20. Bullet Point Bits

 The last type of drill bit on our list is the bullet point bit.
-These are a special kind of bit that can drill through wood, plastic, and metal.
+These are special bits that can drill through wood, plastic, and metal.
 They create remarkably clean holes.